 * June industrial production undershoots expectations

-* Falls mth/mth, flat yr/yr as recovery struggles
+* Falls m/m, flat y/y as recovery struggles to take hold

 * Three biggest economies rise month-on-month